cScarlson/mororman/README.md

 Motorman
 ====
-A Routing Engine for managing Express projects
+A Routing Engine for managing Express projects.

 ### tl;dr
 As of now, the tests (`./test.js`) and the source are the best documentation.